themuzzleflare/Provenance/README.md

 # Provenance
-Provenance is a lightweight application that interacts with the Up Banking Developer API to display information about your bank accounts, transactions, categories, tags, and more.
+Provenance is a native iOS application that interacts with the Up Banking Developer API to display information about your bank accounts, transactions, categories, tags and more.